 Roman Agora and Tower of the Winds

-For one last stop in the ancient city, venture back over near Monastiraki Square and find the Roman Agora.
-Once the Romans had invaded Greece and started building over the Ancient Agora, this other agora was used.
-On a visit today, you’ll pass the still-standing Gate of Athena Archegetis, various columns, and remains.
+For one last stop in the ancient city, head back over near Monastiraki Square and find the Roman Agora.
+The Romans used this forum after invading Greece and starting to build over the Ancient Agora.

-The most important feature here though is the Horologion of Andronikos Kyrrhestes, which is better known as the Tower of the Winds.
-This marble clock-tower was basically an all-in-one weather station, with sundials, a weathervane, and a water clock.
-A further sign of how advanced and ingenious the people of ancient Greece were.
+You’ll pass the still-standing Gate of Athena Archegetis, columns, and various remains here.
+The most important feature, though, is the Horologion of Andronikos Kyrrhestes, better known as the Tower of the Winds.
+This marble clock tower was basically an all-in-one weather station, with sundials, a weather vane, and a water clock – yet another sign of how advanced and ingenious the people of ancient Greece were.

 Leaving the ancient center of Athens behind, make your way out to the lovely neighborhood of Kolonaki.
-Resting against the side of Mount Lycabettus, this leafy neighborhood has some seriously steep streets but also plenty of bars, restaurants, and shopping.
-It’s a very different side of Athens than somewhere like Plaka, but interesting nonetheless.
-Kolonaki might be a good place to spend your last evening in Athens!
+Resting against Mount Lycabettus, this leafy neighborhood has some seriously steep streets but also plenty of bars, restaurants, and shopping.
+It’s a very different side of Athens from somewhere like Plaka, but still a good place for your last evening in the city!

-From Kolonaki, the only way is up, which means up to the top of Mount Lycabettus.
-The city of Athens was built on seven hills, two of which you’ve visited when you went to the Acropolis and to Areopagus.
-Mount Lycabettus is the third, and is actually the highest point in the city of Athens.
-From Mount Lycabettus you’re able to look out over the entire city from its awesome viewpoint.
-With good weather you can even see all the way out to the city of Piraeus on the coast.
+The only major place left to go from Kolonaki is up Mount Lycabettus.
+Athens was built on seven hills, two of which you’ve already visited by going to the Acropolis and Areopagus.
+Mount Lycabettus is the third, and its peak is actually the highest point in Athens.
+This makes it an awesome viewpoint for the entire city.
+With good weather, you can see all the way out to the coastal city of Piraeus.

 Day 3 and Beyond

-If you have more than 2 days in Athens we highly recommend you take a trip outside the city and explore some of it’s surroundings.
-There are plenty of amazing sights not too far away from Athens that are worth adding to your Athens itinerary.
+If you have more than two days in Athens, we highly recommend you take a trip outside the city and explore some of its surroundings.
+There are plenty of amazing sights not too far away that are worth adding to your Athens itinerary.
 To get you started, here are some of the most popular day tours from Athens:

 - Delphi Day Trip from Athens